migtools/tackle-ui/INTERNATIONALIZATION.md

 | Spanish  | es          |
 | German   | de          |

 The folder `public/locales/{myLanguageCode}` must contain a file `translation.json` whose content corresponds to the new language to be translated.
+As a reference you can use the english version of the translation located at [public/locales/en/translation.json](https://github.com/konveyor/tackle-ui/blob/main/public/locales/en/translation.json)

 > As soon as you feel confident, please open a new Pull Request with your changes and make it part of the official repository.